unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 When you google image search for Matcap, you can find a lot of examples.
 It was used to create metallic reflections before physics-based shaders were common.
 You can use Matcap to create all kinds of textures in addition to metallic textures.
-In UTS/UniversalToon, you can enjoy MatCap with Adding mode, as well as Multiplication mode.
+In Unity Toon Shader, you can enjoy MatCap with Adding mode, as well as Multiplication mode.

-<small>**※ HINT: In UTS/UniversalToon, appropriate adjustments will be made to distortions caused by the camera.
+<small>**※ HINT: In Unity Toon Shader, appropriate adjustments will be made to distortions caused by the camera.
 So the Matcap will not be distorted even when the object is on at the edge of the camera’s perspective.
 This setting is adjusted with the `MatCap Projection Camera`.**</small>

 <img width = "400" src="../images/URP_image026.png">